 - 3 time Olympic medalist

-- Only Canadian individual to defend a gold medal at any Olympic Games
+- First Canadian individual, and only female Canadian individual, to defend a gold medal at any Olympic games

 - Officer of the Order of Canada